jamesnicholson/calculator/README.md

-# calculator
+# An Calculator App
-A calculator app written in React
+its juts a small calculator
+ `yarn start` to get it going
+## tech used

+- React
+- styled-components